-The provisions of this policy is to be considered when calculating the appropriate infrastructure contributions for Verita Road, for the balance of the Local Structure Plan area.
+The provisions of this policy are considered by the local government when calculating the appropriate infrastructure contributions for Verita Road, for the balance of the Local Structure Plan area.
 Consideration should also be given to DoH's land contribution to Verita Road when calculating contribution rates.